 Important takeaway: before you find a travel buddy, you need to make sure you’ll manage to sync your different rhythms and needs.

 Anywhoosies, there I was!
 Chilling harder than ever before.
-The hostel was great, and so were the staff & guests.
+The hostel was great, and so were the staff members & guests.
 I took my time.

 After some days, the staff approached me: don’t you wanna help with check-ins for a few days in exchange for a bed?
 Since you’re always here.